Document Type : Research Article

 Introduction

-Almond (Prunus amygdalus) is a plant native to Iran, and Iran is one of the most important almonds producing countries in the world.
+Almond (Prunus amygdalus Batsch.) is a plant native to Iran, and Iran is one of the most important almonds producing countries in the world.
 Phytoplasmas are prokaryotic cells that lack a cell wall and are restricted to the phloem of their host plants and are mainly transmitted by leaf hoppers.
-One of the most important diseases of the almond tree is witch's broom disease, which is caused by phytoplasmas.
+One of the most important diseases of the almond tree is witches' broom disease, which is caused by phytoplasmas.
 This disease has caused great damage to almond trees in Iran and Lebanon, leading to the death of more than a hundred thousand almond trees.
-C.Phytoplasma phoenicium, which belongs to the pigeon pea witch's broom phytoplasma group, has been reported as the causative agent of almond witch's broom disease.
-Almond witch's broom has been reported from almonds, peaches, nectarines, bitter almonds and apricots in the Iranian provinces of Chaharmahal and Bakhtiari, Isfahan, Kerman, Fars and Kurdistan.
-The symptoms of the disease are yellows, small leaves and witch’s broom and dieback.
-Almond witch's broom disease has been reported from Khorasan-Razavi province, but different symptoms were observed in almond trees in different locations in this province.
-In this study, almond tree orchards in Razavi-Khorasan province were examined for the symptoms of almond witch's broom and the etiology of the disease was determined.
+C.Phytoplasma phoenicium, which belongs to the pigeon pea witches' broom phytoplasma group, has been reported as the causative agent of almond witches’ broom disease.
+Almond witches' broom has been reported from almonds, peaches, nectarines, bitter almonds and apricots in the Iranian provinces of Chaharmahal and Bakhtiari, Isfahan, Kerman, Fars and Kurdistan.
+Symptoms of the disease are yellows, small leaves, witches’ broom and dieback.
+Almond witches’ broom disease has been reported from Khorasan Razavi province, but different symptoms were observed on almond trees in different locations of this province.
+In this study, almond tree orchards in Khorasan Razavi province were examined for the symptoms of almond witches’ broom and etiology of the disease was determined.

-In 2022, samples were collected from almond orchards of Razavi-Khorasan province and grafted onto healthy almond seedlings and periwinkle plants.
-DNA extraction from the main vein or bark of the stems was performed using CTAB.
-Nested polymerase chain reaction with universal phytoplasma primers (P1/P7 followed by R16F2n/R16R2) was performed, and the PCR products were electrophoresed and sequenced.
-After blasting in the NCBI database, phylogenetic trees were constructed using the maximum likelihood method in MegaX software with 500 replicates in the bootstrap test.
+In 2022, the samples were collected from almond orchards of Khorasan Razavi province and grafted onto healthy almond seedlings and periwinkle plants.
+The DNA extraction from the main vein or bark of the stems was performed using CTAB method.
+Nested polymerase chain reaction was performed with universal phytoplasma primers (P1/P7 followed by R16F2n/R16R2), and the PCR products were electrophoresed and sequenced.
+After blasting in the NCBI database, phylogenetic trees were constructed using the maximum likelihood method in MegaX software with 1000 replicates in the bootstrap test.

 Conclusion

-Almond witch's broom is a devastating disease in almond orchards in the Khorasan Razavi Province.
-Symptoms include yellows, small leaves, witch's broom, growth of many thin branches on the main trunk, decline and death of the almond tree.
-The symptoms of the disease were moderate in the northern regions and more severe in the central and southern regions of Razavi-Khorasan province.
-The results indicate that different strains of C. Phytoplasma phoenicium and Clover phyllody phytoplasma are associated with almond witch's broom disease in Razavi Khorasan province.
+Almond witches’ broom is a devastating disease in almond orchards in the Khorasan Razavi Province.
+Symptoms include yellows, small leaves, witches’ broom, growth of many thin branches on the main trunk, decline and death of the almond tree.
+Symptoms of the disease were moderate in the northern regions and more severe in the central and southern regions of Khorasan Razavi province.
+The results indicate that different strains of C. Phytoplasma phoenicium and Clover phyllody phytoplasma are associated with almond witches’ broom disease in this province.

 Keywords